 9.3.9.6.1.4.
 The levels of the interference gases should be at least as high as expected during the emission tests.
 If the interference gas levels are higher than the maximum levels expected during testing, it is allowable to scale down each observed interference value.

 9.3.9.6.1.5.
-Allow all gases to stabilise, then record 30 seconds of data and calculate the arithmetic mean.
-The combined interference shall be less than [2 per cent of full scale] or 2 ppm, whichever is larger.
+Allow gas to stabilise, then record 30 seconds of data and calculate the arithmetic mean.
+The combined interference shall be less than 2 per cent of the measured value or 2 ppm, whichever is larger.

-9.3.9.6.1.6.
-The instrument manufacturer shall declare, in an “Analyzer compliance declaration”, which gases interfere with measured components and how strong the expected interference is depending on the fuel type and based on concentrations which can be generally expected at emission tests.

-The instrument manufacturer shall specify for which range of fuel types the interferences specification apply.

-The analyzer compliance declaration shall at least include:

-- Analyzer type.

-- Analyzer accuracy, noise, drift and repeatability specifications

-- Required intervals between calibration and zero/span drift checks.

-- Range of ambient conditions covered.

-- Cross sensitivity specifications.
-Which gases exist cross sensitivities and how the maximum interferences are.

-- The concentration/s of the gas/es used to check potential interferences.

-- Types of fuels and fuel mixtures for which the specifications apply.

-- In cases, where different analytical evaluation methods are applied, the definition which evaluation method shall be used, depending on the fuel used and test application.

-On request of the authority, engineering data shall be made available, which are the base for such a compliance declaration.

 "